CSB-KaracaLab/prot-on/README.md

   * **{pdb}_chain_{chainID}_enriched_mutations:** They are negative outliers of box plot.
 These mutations act as an enriched effect to the binding affinity.

 ## Acknowledgement
+Thanks to Ayşe Berçin Barlas for her advisor in python script writing and project planning.
+Also much appreciated to Eda Şamiloğlu and Mehmet Ergüven for their helpful in the performans analyses of mutation effect algorithms in the litarature.
 ## Bugs Report
 If you find bugs when you run the proton program, please contact Mehdi Koşaca or Dr. Ezgi Karaca.